UofS-Pulse-Binfo/rawphenotypes/README.md

 __Note: there are some modifications needed to the spreadsheet reader to get it to handle dates the way we expect.
 There will be a patch available in the future.__

+## Features
+- A d3.js heatmap summarizes the raw data available by displaying the number of traits broken down by location (x-axis) and replicate (y-axis; grouped by year).
+This chart uses a materialized view for improved performance.
+- Upload data functionality supporting excel spreadsheets (XLSX).
+Currently the loader expects the traits required for the AGILE project but it also flexible enough to allow users to add additional traits (one per column) to the spreadsheet.
+If additional traits are present, the loader asks the user to describe the trait including the units and any scale used.
+- A searchable trait collection instruction page defining a standard protocol for collecting of the traits required by AGILE.
+In the future, the intent is for these instructions to be easily customizable -perhaps even drawn from the trait descriptions in chado.
+- Data Download functionality which allows users to select the locations and traits they are interested in.
+A comma-separated file is produced which can easily be opened in excel for viewing and is R-friendly for analysis.